SaeedehNasrinJamali/NLP-Insurance-Claims-Topic-Modeling-BERTopic/README.md

 The core objective is to move beyond manual, time-consuming methods of sorting claims, enabling faster processing, improved efficiency, and deeper insights into recurring claim types and trends.

 # Key Insights
-- Successfully identified 16 meaningful topics, providing a clear overview of the most common types of insurance claims without any pre-labeled data.
+- Successfully identified 16 meaningful topics, providing a clear and structured overview of the most common types of insurance claims—without requiring any pre-labeled data.
-  Clear claim themes emerged such as:"Rear-End Collisions","Slip & Fall","Water Damage","Windshield Damage","Food Poisoning", The noise cluster (Topic -1) captured ambiguous or mixed claims.
+- Clear claim themes emerged, such as Rear-End Collisions, Slip & Fall, Water Damage, Windshield Damage, and Food Poisoning.
-- Using transformer-based embeddings significantly improved the semantic coherence of topics.
+  The noise cluster (Topic -1) captured ambiguous or mixed claims that did not strongly align with any specific topic.
-- The use of BERTopic, powered by transformer-based embeddings, produced highly coherent and semantically relevant topics, ensuring that the generated categories are both accurate and easy to interpret.
+- The use of transformer-based SentenceTransformer embeddings significantly improved topic coherence and semantic similarity, resulting in cleaner and more interpretable clusters.
-- The project provides a foundation for more advanced analytics, such as tracking topic trends over time or combining topic data with other claim metadata for deeper insights.
+- BERTopic’s combination of UMAP + HDBSCAN + c-TF-IDF enabled strong clustering performance and transparent topic descriptions, making the generated categories intuitive and easy to interpret.
 # Methodology
 The project follows a standard unsupervised NLP workflow and leverages the advanced clustering capabilities of BERTopic to automatically discover themes in insurance claim descriptions.
 1. Data Loading & Preprocessing